aem999/oracle-jdk8-mooc/README.md

 Functional Interfaces
 --------------------
-An interface with a single abstract method.
+A *functional interface* is an interface with a single abstract method.
 Lambda expressions provide the implementation for the abstract method hence they can be used wherever the type is a functional interface.
 JDK 8 also allows interfaces to contain:

 * default methods
 * static methods